dmccreary/ekg-book/docs/glossary.md

 #### Bitermporal Modeling
 A specific case of [Temporal Modeling](#temporal-modeling) modeling designed to handle historical data in two different timelines.
 One timeline is concerned with when an event occurred in the real world and the other timeline is concerned when the data was recorded or corrected in a computer system.
 This makes it possible to rewind the information to "as it actually was" in combination with "as it was recorded" at some point in time.

-In order to implement this feature within an Enterprise Knowledge Graph, the data model must accomdate updates while preserving historical information.
+In order to implement this feature within an Enterprise Knowledge Graph, the data model must accommodate updates while preserving historical information.
 Information cannot be overwritten or discarded even if it is erroneous.
 The consequence is more data must be retained even through only a small percentage of queries might require historical views of data.
-Bitemporal models are more complex to query and require additonal RAM and disk storage.
+Bitemporal models are more complex to query and require additional RAM and disk storage.
 <br/>[Wikipedia Bitemporal Modeling](https://en.wikipedia.org/wiki/Bitemporal_Modeling)

+#### Brain Anologies
+Explaining enterprise knowledge graphs in terms of the human brain.
+Human brains have roughly 82 billion neurons and a degree of 10,000.
+Many enterprise knowledge graphs for the largest companies exceed 80 billion vertices but have only a handful of connections between them [Degree](#degree).

 #### Business Vocabulary
 A collection of terms and phrases that have meaning to a specific domain of work.
 A business vocabulary typically starts out with a flat list of terms in a spreadsheet.
 The terms are listed with their abbreviations and definitions and how they are used within a specific project or department.